-Employees shall be entitled to bereavement leave not to exceed five (5) work shifts in each instance of death in their immediate family.
-Immediate family is defined as a parent, sibling, spouse, registered domestic partner, child, grandparent, grandchild, or wards of which the employee is the legal guardian, recognizing all birth, marital, and other legal ties (i.e., step relatives, in-laws, etc.).
+Employees shall be entitled to bereavement leave not to exceed three (3) work shifts in each instance of death in the immediate family.
+Immediate family is defined as father, mother, sister, brother, spouse, registered domestic partner, children, grandfather, grandmother, stepfather, stepmother, stepgrandfather, stepgrandmother, grandchildren, stepsisters, stepbrothers, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepchildren, or wards of which the employee is the legal guardian.